Game and Tournament Rules

 • Tournament format will be determined each year based on the number of teams that are scheduled to play.

-• TIE BREAKERS: After all teams have played their games, a seeding process will determine final matchups.
+• TIE BREAKERS: After all teams have played their games, a seeding process will determine playoff matchups.
 For each such game and the championship game, the higher-seeded team shall be the home team.
 In the event that two or more teams have the same record, the following tie-breaker rules will apply:

 • If a third tie-breaker is required and the tied teams are in a pool with more than 5 teams, the tie-breaker shall be runs allowed against common opponents.